Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Kilicdaroglu, 74, was the candidate of a coalition of six opposition parties.
 He was expected to win in the first round but unexpectedly lost to Mr Erdogan.

-Türkiye is the world's largest refugee host, with about 5 million migrants, including 3.3 million Syrians, according to Interior Ministry data.
+Turkey is the world's largest refugee host, hosting some 5 million migrants, including 3.3 million Syrians, according to Interior Ministry data.

-The third-placed candidate, Sinan Ogan, said he supported Erdogan based on the principle of "relentless struggle against terrorism".
+Third-placed candidate Sinan Ogan said he supported Erdogan on the basis of the "unrelenting fight against terrorism."
 He won 5.17% of the vote in the first round.

 Polls showed Mr Erdogan had 52.7% support and Mr Kilicdaroglu had 47.3%.
 The polls were conducted before Mr Ogan and Mr Ozdag made their statements.